devmoments/newsletter-email-musicbed/README.md

 # newsletter-email-musicbed

+Recreated from Really EmailLove template

-Was recreated from EmailLove using HTML and CSS
+This transactional email is build using HTML and CSS inlined

 live link: https://devmoments.github.io/newsletter-email-musicbed/